WhoTargetsMe/ad-transparency-standards/implement.md

 - `REMARKETING_NOT_DISCLOSED`: Default value.
 Unclear whether remarketing is used.
 - `REMARKETING_NOT_USED`: Remarketing not used.
-- `REMARKETING_THIRD PARTY`: The ad targeting is based on online or offline data about you from someone who may not be the advertiser.
-Value is the name of the third party.
+- `REMARKETING_THIRD PARTY`: The ad targeting is based on online or offline data about you from someone who may or may not be the advertiser.
+Value is the name of this entity.
+- `REMARKETING_DATASET_NAME`: A name given to the dataset by the entity above.
+For example 'Potential customers'.
 - `REMARKETING_WEBSITE_VISIT`: The ad targeting is based on a previous visit to an advertiser’s website.
 - `REMARKETING_EXCLUSIONS`: Any remarketing exclusions.
 - `REMARKETING_UNKNOWN_TYPE- `: Other remarketing types not listed or undetermined.
 For example, `UPLOADED` or `WEBSITE_VISIT` cannot be determined.